Lead poisoning: Toxicokinetics

+Toxicodynamics

+Toxicodynamics describes how the toxin affects the body, including the mechanisms causing its symptoms.

-Lead has no known physiologically relevant role in the body, and its harmful effects are myriad.
-Lead and other heavy metals create reactive radicals which damage cell structures including DNA and cell membranes.
+Lead has no known physiologically necessary role in the body, and its harmful effects are myriad.
+Lead and other heavy metals create reactive radicals which damage cell structures, including DNA and cell membranes.
 Lead also interferes with DNA transcription, enzymes that help in the synthesis of vitamin D, and enzymes that maintain the integrity of the cell membrane.
-Anemia may result when the cell membranes of red blood cells become more fragile as the result of damage to their membranes.
+Anemia may result when the cell membranes of red blood cells become more fragile as a result of damage to their membranes.
 Lead interferes with metabolism of bones and teeth and alters the permeability of blood vessels and collagen synthesis.
 Lead may also be harmful to the developing immune system, causing production of excessive inflammatory proteins; this mechanism may mean that lead exposure is a risk factor for asthma in children.
 Lead exposure has also been associated with a decrease in activity of immune cells such as polymorphonuclear leukocytes.
 Lead also interferes with the normal metabolism of calcium in cells and causes it to build up within them.

 Enzymes

 The primary cause of lead's toxicity is its interference with a variety of enzymes because it binds to sulfhydryl groups found on many enzymes.
 Part of lead's toxicity results from its ability to mimic other metals that take part in biological processes, which act as cofactors in many enzymatic reactions, displacing them at the enzymes on which they act.
-Lead is able to bind to and interact with many of the same enzymes as these metals but, due to its differing chemistry, does not properly function as a cofactor, thus interfering with the enzyme's ability to catalyze its normal reaction or reactions.
-Among the essential metals with which lead interacts are calcium, iron, and zinc.
+Lead can bind to and interact with many of the same enzymes as these metals but, due to its differing chemistry, does not properly function as a cofactor, thus interfering with the enzyme's ability to catalyze its normal reaction or reactions.
+Among the essential metals that lead displaces in this way are calcium, iron, and zinc.

 The lead ion has a lone pair in its electronic structure, which can result in a distortion in the coordination of ligands, and in 2007 was hypothesized to be important in lead poisoning's effects on enzymes (see Lone pair).

 One of the main causes for the pathology of lead is that it interferes with the activity of an essential enzyme called delta-aminolevulinic acid dehydratase, or ALAD (see image of the enzyme structure), which is important in the biosynthesis of heme, the cofactor found in hemoglobin.
 Lead also inhibits the enzyme ferrochelatase, another enzyme involved in the formation of heme.
 Ferrochelatase catalyzes the joining of protoporphyrin and Fe2+ to form heme.
 Lead's interference with heme synthesis results in production of zinc protoporphyrin and the development of anemia.
 Another effect of lead's interference with heme synthesis is the buildup of heme precursors, such as aminolevulinic acid, which may be directly or indirectly harmful to neurons.
-Elevation of aminolevulinic acid results in lead poisoning having symptoms similar to acute porphyria.
+Elevation of aminolevulinic acid results in lead poisoning, having symptoms similar to acute porphyria.